Safe at Any Age

 - lower risk of falls and serious injuries like hip fractures

-- slower loss of muscle mass
+- slower loss

 People are living longer these days and their quality of life depends on being healthy and remaining independent.
 Staying active can lower your risk for many common diseases, relieve the pain of arthritis and help you to recover faster when you do get sick.